 There are strict criteria for admittance onto the continuing healthcare program, but it’s well worth applying, and if your loved one is not successful, it could be worth trying again if their condition deteriorates.

 The system ensures that your loved one’s personal care needs are met, whether that means paying for specialist therapies or paying for someone to help with personal care tasks, such as dressing and bathing.
-If they move into residential care, there could be a contribution towards the fees, or for those receiving elderly care at home, the money could go towards those care services.
+If they move into residential care, there could be a contribution towards the fees, or for those receiving live-in home care, the money could go towards those care services.

 NHS-funded nursing care